RNAi: A REVOLUTION IN BIOLOGY BUILT ON NOBEL PRIZE-WINNING RESEARCH

 Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 4 Strategic Therapeutic Areas (STArs): genetic medicines, cardio-metabolic diseases, infectious diseases, and central nervous system (CNS) and ocular diseases.

-Our products approved for patients in the European Union treat hereditary ATTR (hATTR) amyloidosis with polyneuropathy, acute hepatic porphyria (AHP), primary hyperoxaluria type 1 (PH1), and hypercholesterolemia.
-Our therapeutic product candidates in late-stage (Phase 2 – Phase 3) development focus on hereditary ATTR (hATTR) amyloidosis, haemophilia and rare bleeding disorders and complement-mediated diseases.
+Our products approved for patients in the European Union treat hereditary ATTR (hATTR) amyloidosis with polyneuropathy, acute hepatic porphyria (AHP), and primary hyperoxaluria type 1 (PH1).
+Our therapeutic product candidates in late-stage (Phase 2 – Phase 3) development focus on hereditary ATTR (hATTR) amyloidosis, haemophilia and rare bleeding disorders, hypercholesterolaemia and complement-mediated diseases.
 We have a number of early-stage programmes in development.

 JOIN OUR TEAM